albert-santos01/SSL-TIE_TFG/thesis_progress_log.md

 Since our code is not meant to be parellelized, we can make it more modular by doing the logits operation outside of the model.
 We could implement it at the InfoNCE loss

 ### 13/04/2025
-Yesterday night we hang out and obviously we couldn't supppose a great productivity today Apparently, the model S2Me10 didn't learn and it stopped thanks to ReduceLROnPlateu early stopping
+Yesterday night we hang out and obviously we couldn't pretend a great productivity today Apparently, the model S2Me10 didn't learn and it stopped thanks to ReduceLROnPlateu early stopping

 fSISA managed to do it, this model does almost the same than S2Ms1571.
 About to be tested.